 Decide what you need

 The amount of money you need is a personal decision that depends totally on your expenses or any upcoming projects you’re looking to undertake.
-Usually its best though to only take out personal loans for things that you can expect to be able to pay back within a reasonable amount of time.
+Usually, it's recommended to only take out personal loans for things that you can expect to be able to pay back within a reasonable amount of time.

 You also need to take a look at the initiating fees for the loan and how that will play into the overall repayment costs.